Academic Assessment Frequently Asked Questions

 Assessment of program learning outcomes focuses on gathering evidence about student achievement of those outcomes deemed salient by the program.
 See the Assessment webpage for more info.

-Program Review for non-accredited programs occurs every five years and includes program-level assessment.
+Program Review for non-accredited programs occurs every six years and includes program-level assessment.
 See the Program Review webpage for more info.

 The Program Review self-study involves a broader and deeper self-evaluative study of the entire program (e.g., enrollment trends, degree/major completion trends, faculty hire, research/scholarship trends) with an eye toward identifying overall areas of strengths, weaknesses and opportunities for improvement.
 See the Program Review Guides and Resources page for the Self Study Guidelines (.doc) and other info.